 I packed up the old ADSL modem router, since we no longer have landline phones connected.
 I do need to tell people to use my mobile phone number.
 I was able to connect to the Internet just fine via my Telstra 3G connected Apple iPad, and via my iPhone.

 With no news agent or Post Office in Airlie Beach these days, I drove to the Whitsunday Shopping Centre around 7:40 a.m.
 It seems the news agent there opens at the traditional early hour, and I was able to get the weekend newspapers I so enjoy.
 I did a bit of an inspection of the shopping centre.
-An astonishing number of shopfronts are empty, just as had been suggested to me by local business owners.
+An astonishing number of shopfronts in Airlie Beach are empty, just as had been suggested to me by local business owners.
 This included some that had been pushed out over a year ago.
 I do not understand the motives of the management here.

-My parking space back home was still intact when I returned.
+My parking space back home at the Whitsunday Terraces was still intact when I returned.
 I parked Jean's car, and walked the twelve flights back to the main street.
 The open air markets were in full swing, with parking in short supply (which is why I walk there).
 My favourite breakfast folks were there again, so I had my egg and bacon treat as I wandered the narrow paths of the market area.

 Had a nice chat with Rex, who complained about parking near his stall.
 For some reason I did not have his email address in my phone, although phoning him works better than email.
 When I saw him later, he managed to see me a raffle ticket for a fund raiser for the Proserpine Citizen's Band.
 Despite a cutting breeze, it was warm in the winter sunshine, so I rather enjoyed walking around.
 In contrast, Rex was this time all rugged up in winter jacket, and looked cold.